Insights Corporate Tax

 The return is built on financial statements, not raw bookkeeping

 This is the point most first-time filers underestimate.
 The corporate tax return is not a form you populate directly from your bank statements or your accounting software’s raw ledger.
-It is built on financial statements prepared under IFRS (or IFRS for SMEs where you qualify), and then adjusted under the corporate tax rules.
+It is built on financial statements prepared under IFRS (or IFRS for SMEs where you qualify) — what those corporate tax financial statements in the UAE must contain has its own guide — and then adjusted under the corporate tax rules.

 The mechanics run in a clear sequence.
 You start with the accounting profit shown in your IFRS financial statements.
-From there you make corporate tax adjustments to arrive at taxable income: adding back items that are disallowed or non-deductible for tax, removing income that is exempt, applying any reliefs or elections you qualify for, and reflecting timing differences between the accounting and tax treatment of certain items.
+From there you make corporate tax adjustments to arrive at taxable income: adding back items that are disallowed or non-deductible for tax (the full add-back list sits in our guide to corporate tax deductions in the UAE), removing income that is exempt, applying any reliefs or elections you qualify for, and reflecting timing differences between the accounting and tax treatment of certain items.
 The result of that computation is the taxable income the return reports, and the basis on which tax is calculated.

 Two consequences follow from this.
 First, the quality of your bookkeeping through the year directly determines how hard the return is — a clean, IFRS-aligned trial balance that reconciles is most of the battle.
 Second, the adjustments are not something you can reliably reconstruct from memory in the final weeks; they are decisions and calculations that are far easier to capture as the year runs.
 This is exactly why disciplined monthly accounting and bookkeeping is the foundation of a smooth return rather than an optional extra.